 Photo by Kristi Blokhin/Shutterstock

-This story was originally published on April 3, 2020, and was updated on May 14 to include current information.
+This story was originally published on April 3, 2020, and has been updated several times, most recently on November 18, 2021, to include current information.

 Sign up for the Daily Wander newsletter for expert travel inspiration and tips